 \subsection{The Bakry-\'{E}mery Ricci Condition}

 Consider an $n$-dimensional Riemannian manifold $(\mathcal{M}^n,g)$, and let $m>0$.
 Recall that the generalized $m$-Bakry-\'{E}mery Ricci tensor is given by

-in which $V$ is a 1-form/vector and $\mathcal{L}_{V}$ denotes Lie differentiation.
-A version of Myers' theorem for this type of Ricci tensor was established in \cite{Limoncu}.
+in which (in a slight abuse of notation) $\mathcal{L}_{V}$ denotes Lie differentiation along the vector field metric-dual to the 1-form $V$.
+Bakry-\'{E}mery Ricci curvature arises naturally in many contexts, of which one notable instance is the warped product structure of Kaluza-Klein compactification; in the present situation it appears in the Ehlers-Ellis formula \eqref{rformula}, as we make note of below.
+A version of the Bonnet-Myers theorem for this type of Ricci tensor was established in \cite{Limoncu}.
 It states that if the manifold is complete and for some constant $\lambda>0$, then the manifold has bounded diameter with the upper bound

 Since the manifold is complete with finite diameter we conclude that it is compact, and has finite fundamental group $|\pi_1\left(\mathcal{M}^n \right)|<\infty$.
 Moreover, in the case that $n=3$, the elliptization portion of the geometrization of 3-manifolds implies that $\mathcal{M}^3$ must be a spherical manifold, and thus is a quotient of $S^3$ by a subgroup of isometries acting properly discontinuously.